 Cairn Online enrolls new students in early September, October, January, early March, May and early July.
 A term is typically only 7 weeks long.
 Start when you’re ready, instead of rushing (or waiting) for the traditional semester enrollment.
 You are eligible to enroll up to two weeks prior to the upcoming term.

-Customize your degree by choosing courses in organizational development, organizational culture, non-profit management, human resources, innovation, strategic planning, and more!
+Customize your program by choosing courses in organizational development, organizational culture, non-profit management, human resources, innovation, strategic planning, and more!

 Want to change your career and do not have a business degree?
 You can take one or more foundational courses in finance, accounting, marketing or statistics to properly prepare you for the MBA curriculum.